 Owners of copyright can take legal action if any of their exclusive rights (as set out in 2.3 above) have been infringed.

-French law does not differentiate between primary and secondary infringements but considers that the use of works protection by copyright law without the rights holder's authorisation constitutes an infringement of copyright.

-Articles L.335-2 and seq. of the Intellectual Property Code list a number of offences, which notably constitute an infringement of copyright:

-- Any edition of writings, musical composition, drawings, paintings, or other printed or engraved production made in whole or in part regardless of the laws and regulations governing the ownership of authors shall constitute an infringement - Any reproduction, performance or dissemination of a work of the mind, by any means whatsoever, in violation of the author's rights - Any fixation, reproduction, communication or making available to the public, on payment or free of charge, or any broadcasting of a performance, a phonogram, a videogram or a programme made without authorisation of the performer, that of the phonogram or videogram producer or that of the audiovisual communication enterprise, where such authorisation is required - Sale, exportation and importation of infringing works.
+French law does not differentiate between primary and secondary infringements but considers that the use of works protected by copyright law without the rights holder's authorisation constitutes an infringement of copyright.
+Articles L.335-2 and seq. of the Intellectual Property Code list a number of offences, which notably constitute an infringement of copyright: Any edition of writings, musical composition, drawings, paintings, or other printed or engraved production made in whole or in part regardless of the laws and regulations governing the ownership of authors shall constitute an infringement: - any reproduction, performance or dissemination of a work of the mind, by any means whatsoever, in violation of the author's rights - any fixation, reproduction, communication or making available to the public, on payment or free of charge, or any broadcasting of a performance, a phonogram, a videogram or a programme made without authorisation of the performer, that of the phonogram or videogram producer or that of the audiovisual communication enterprise, where such authorisation is required - sale, exportation and importation of infringing works.
 4.2 What acts are permitted with respect to copyright works (ie what exceptions apply)?

-There are a number of acts that can be carried out in relation to copyright works despite the fact that they might be protected by copyright.
+There are a number of acts that can be carried out in relation to copyright works despite that fact that they might be protected by copyright.
 The Information Society Directive (2001/29/EC) contains what has been termed a "shopping list" of exceptions and limitations, many of which the Intellectual Property Code has implemented into French law.
-Under specific circumstances, the following uses are permitted without the copyright owner's authorisation, provided that the copyright work has already been disclosed:

-Is an integral and essential part of a technological process

-- Has the sole purpose of enabling a transmission of the work in a network between third parties by an intermediary; or

-- Has no independent economic significance.
+Under specific circumstances, the following uses are permitted without the copyright owner's authorisation, provided that the copyright work has already been disclosed: Act Making of temporary copies Description - A copy that is transient or incidental which: - is an integral and essential part of a technological process - has the sole purpose of enabling a transmission of the work in a network between third parties by an intermediary, or - has no independent economic significance.

-(eg ISPs who use caching).